Syrian opposition (2011–2024): Recognition and foreign relations

 During the civil war, the opposition worked to establish diplomatic relations with various countries and international organizations.
 Turkey recognized the Syrian opposition as the genuine Syrian Arab Republic and hosted several of its institutions on its territory.
 The Qatari government has also been a key ally in supporting the Syrian opposition's efforts to establish a new government.
 The Syrian National Coalition was granted Syria's seat in the Arab League in 2013, but the next year it was decided that the seat would remain vacant until the opposition stabilized its institutions.
 SNC representatives were allowed to participate in the Arab League's meetings on an exceptional basis.
 France was one of the first Western countries to recognize the Syrian opposition and has maintained its support for the transitional government.
 The European Union recognized the Syrian National Coalition as the legitimate representative of the Syrian people in 2012.

 During the civil war, the opposition as a whole was characterised as "terrorist" by Iran, Russia and Syria.

-In December 2024, the Afghan Taliban Administration congratulated Hay’at Tahrir al-Sham on their victory over the Assad regime.
+In December 2024, the Afghan Taliban Administration congratulated Hay’at Tahrir al-Sham on its victory over the Assad regime.